Machinery And Faulty Work Equipment Compensation

 Your Employer’s Responsibility

-If your employer fails in their duty of care and you suffer injury as a result, you may be able to claim compensation for your injury and other losses.
+If your employer fails in their duty of care and you suffer injury as a result, you may be able to make a faulty work equipment compensation claim for your injury and other losses.

-Contact one of our work injury solicitors using the online enquiry form or call our 24 hour work accident claims helpline on.
+Contact one of our work injury solicitors using our online enquiry form or call our 24 hour work accident claims helpline on.

 Machinery And Work Accident Claims Case Studies

-Mr M severed several fingers on his right hand when he was trying to free paper from a cutting machine.
+- Mr M severed several fingers on his right hand when he was trying to free paper from a cutting machine.
 The machine should have had a safety mechanism that would stop any dangerous moving parts of the machine if they were exposed.
-Due to the accident, our client sustained serious injuries.
 He received £225,000 in accident at work compensation.